trolliama/ctf-writeups/README.md

 # ctf-writeups
-writepus of some ctf's in which I participated
+writeup of some ctf that i participated